diablourbano/HobbesUI/README.md

 So there’s a little manual configuration you need to set up, which also gives the freedom to decide under which circumstances you want to include *hobbesui* i.e. only development, also for staging, a different build for the designer, etc.

-Add `styleguidesToLoad.js` file to the root of your project, into this file you need to import every file you create to render the components previews, i.e.
+Add `hobbesStories.(js|ts)` file to the root of your project, into this file you need to import every file you create to render the components previews, i.e.

+_note: in previous version the name of the file was styleguidesToLoad it has been changed to keep naming consistency_

 ```
-import 'components/MyComponent/myComponent.hobbes.js';
+import 'components/MyComponent/myComponent.hobbes';
-import 'components/MyOtherComponent/myOtherComponent.hobbes.js';
+import 'components/MyOtherComponent/myOtherComponent.hobbes';
-import 'screens/Login/Login.hobbes.js';
+import 'screens/Login/Login.hobbes';
 ```

 _`*.hobbes.js` extension is just a suggestion to differentiate your source code files from your `hobbesui` files, you could use any convention but be consistent_